China's CNPC cuts methane emission intensity by 6% in 2020

-BEIJING (Reuters) - China National Petroleum Corp (CNPC) cut its methane emission intensity by 6% last year from the 2019 level, the top oil and gas producer said on Thursday.
+China National Petroleum Corp (CNPC) (CNPET.UL) cut its methane emission intensity by 6% last year from the 2019 level, the top oil and gas producer said on Thursday.

 The energy giant had pledged to deepen emission intensity of the planet warming gas, typically released during the production and transport of coal, natural gas and oil, by 50% by 2025 from a 2019 baseline.